An official website of the United States government

 Audit findings that require corrective action are managed in accordance with the problem-solving EMS Element 14.

 Audit reports, including audit findings and the results of related corrective action, are reviewed by the installation's EMS Team throughout the year and again while performing management review.
 Records of these periodic self-audits are maintained in accordance with Element 15, Control of Records.
-The archived electronic copies of previous annual self-audits are maintained on local hard drives held by the Compliance Division.
+The archived electronic copies of previous annual self-audits are maintained on SharePoint.

 MCAS Miramar prepares and implements a compliance self-audit plan that describes its compliance self-audit program required under MCO 5090.2 (JUN 2018).
 The inspection/audit criteria are also entered and evaluated through the installation's and 3rd MAW CGIP.